galantelab/sandy/features.markdown

 A named Docker volume or a mounted host directory should be used in order to keep your changes to the database.
-If our container detects that the path `/sandy/db` is mounted, then the database `/sandy/db/db.sqlite3` will be used intead of the default database.
+If our container detects that the path `/sandy/db` is mounted, then the database `/sandy/db/db.sqlite3` will be used instead of the default database.
 In the same way, if there is no database `db.sqlite3` inside the mounted path `/sandy/db/`, then the default database will be copied to `/sandy/db/` and used consecutively.